-- When the CPU is reset it will jump to the program entry label iar_program_start in the system startup code. - Exception stack pointers are initialized to the end of each corresponding section - The stack pointer is initialized to the end of the CSTACK block - The function low_level_init is called if you defined it, giving the application a chance to perform early initializations.
+- Target hardware initialization phase When the CPU is reset it will jump to the program entry label iar_program_start in the system startup code. - Exception stack pointers are initialized to the end of each corresponding section - The stack pointer is initialized to the end of the CSTACK block - The function low_level_init is called if you defined it, giving the application a chance to perform early initializations.

-Note: For Cortex-M devices, the second bullet in the above list is not valid.
+Note: For Cortex-M devices, the second bullet in the above list does not apply.
 The first and the third bullets are handled slightly differently.
 At reset, a Cortex-M CPU initializes PC and SP from the vector table (vector_table), which is defined in the cstartup_M.c file.